-On August 27, 2012, as amended on November 13, 2014, the Company entered into a Mining Exploration Activities Agreement with the NunatuKavut Community Council (the MunatuKavut), the political representative body of the Inuit of South-Central Labrador.
+On August 27, 2012, as amended on November 13, 2014, the Company entered into a Mining Exploration Activities Agreement with the NunatuKavut Community Council (the %unatuKavut-), the political representative body of the Inuit of South-Central Labrador.
 The agreement solidifies a relationship that has evolved through the Company's activity in and around NunatuKavut communities on the south coast.
 The agreement sets out a respectful way forward, meeting the interests of and ensuring mutual benefit for both parties.
 Key elements in the agreement address environmental protocols and safeguards for matters of historic values.
 The agreement also sets out hiring and business opportunities for NunatuKavut members and communities as well as certain financial considerations.
 During the year ended November 30, 2014, the Company issued 933,333 common shares at the fair value of \$37,333 to NunatuKavut.
+Subsequent to November 30, 2015, the Company issued 407,143 common shares to NunatuKavut.
 The agreement will continue indefinitely unless and until one or both parties elect to terminate.